 Hard Misses are a potential sign of a big problem in sales.
 Because most good sales teams, even with a flat number of leads, even with a decrease in leads … get better:

 - Better at increasing the revenue per lead.

 - Better at handling objections.

 - And better at competing.

-So if Q3 was, or Q4 ends up, a bit softer than you’d hoped, but still up in terms of bookings vs last quarter — yes, still do worry.
+So if the quarter ends a bit softer than you’d hoped, but is still up in terms of bookings vs last quarter — yes, still do worry.
 You’re behind.
 But maybe don’t 100% blame it on sales if they sold more this quarter than last quarter.
 They still did their job.
-A Hard Miss is a sign of a potentially troubled sales team.
+A Hard Miss by contrast is a sign of a potentially troubled sales team.
 Because they aren’t getting better — for whatever reason.
 A Soft Miss though may mean with just some better features, and some more leads, a bit more help from marketing, a strong new hire or two, growth can not only continue … but accelerate.

 A Soft Miss is going to happen every 4-5 quarters or so.
 Every quarter can’t be perfect.
 But a Hard Miss?
-More than one of those from a sales team is a big flag.
+One can happen.
+But more than one of those from a sales team is a big flag.
 Your mini-brand, your market presence, etc. should always be growing.
 As should your new bookings.

 And if you are having a rough quarter, here’s more on what to do about it:

 (an updated SaaStr Classic post)